-In DT the children will be:
+The children will be:

 - Designing and making a healthy wrap and fruit salad. - Generating ideas by drawing on their own and other people's experiences. - Selecting tools, materials and use the appropriate vocabulary to name and describe them. - Using hand tools safely and appropriately. - Evaluating against their design criteria.